Quantitative Languages Defined by Functional Automata: Realizability Problem

-This proof clearly establishes that the problem belongs to ${\sf NP} \cap {\sf coNP}$ as we can guess for the winning player one edge per states and verifies in polynomial time that this leads to a winning strategy in the original game.
-Nevertheless, note that player~$1$ needs memory to win in the original game as he has to verify that he has reached a sufficiently high sum before applying the strategy that forces the visit to $f$.
+This proof establishes that the realizability problem is decidable for deterministic \Sum-automata.
+Note that player~$O$ needs memory to win in the original game as he has to verify that he has reached a sufficiently high sum before applying the strategy that forces the visit to $f$.
+To provide the complexity bound of ${\sf NP}\cap{\sf coNP}$, we reduce the realizability problem for deterministic \Sum-automata to the decision problem on mean-payoff games \cite{EM79,ZP96}.
+A mean-payoff game is a zero-sum game involving two players (the maximazer $P_0$ and the minimizer $P_1$) where $P_0$ has the following objective: to maximize his mean-payoff, defined as the liminf of the ratio between the cost of a play-prefix of length $l$ (i.e. the sum of the weights along the path) and $l$ when $l\rightarrow +\infty$.